django-instant-rest/starter-template/README.md

   }
 }
 ```

 ## Client Pattern
 django-instant-rest uses a function called `patterns.client()` which receives a post request whose body is a JSON object with the parameters username and password.
-If they are valid pair, the database will respond with a JWT used for authentication.
+If they are valid pair, the database will respond with a [JSON Web Token](https://jwt.io/) used for authentication.

 url pattern:
 ```py